chrisseaton/yeomanry-handbook/notes/cheshire-yeomanry/timeline.md

 * Leary p137
 * 28-May, annual training at Chester
-* 2-Jun, inspected by Maj Gen Sir William Warre, commandant of the Nothern District
+* 2-Jun, inspected by Maj Gen Sir William Warre, commandant of the Northern District
 * 3-Jun, banquet by Mayor and Town Council of Chester and those of Chester Garrison including 47th Regiment of Infantry and the Royal Artillery, at the Albion Hotel
 * 4-Jun
   * inspected by Lt Col the Hon J Yorke Scarlette of the 5th Dragoon Guards